awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ```
 Send-SSMCommand `
     -InstanceId instance-ID `
     -DocumentName "AWS-UpdateEC2Config" `
     -Parameter @{'version'='4.9.3519'; 'allowDowngrade'='true'}
 ```

-## Enable or disable Windows automatic update using the `AWS-ConfigureWindowsUpdate` document<a name="walkthrough-powershell-enable-windows-update"></a>
+## Turn on or turn off Windows automatic update using the `AWS-ConfigureWindowsUpdate` document<a name="walkthrough-powershell-enable-windows-update"></a>

-Using Run Command and the `AWS-ConfigureWindowsUpdate` document, you can enable or disable automatic Windows updates on your Windows Server instances\.
+Using Run Command and the `AWS-ConfigureWindowsUpdate` document, you can turn on or turn off automatic Windows updates on your Windows Server instances\.
 This command configures the Windows Update Agent to download and install Windows updates on the day and hour that you specify\.
 If an update requires a reboot, the computer reboots automatically 15 minutes after updates have been installed\.
 With this command you can also configure Windows Update to check for updates but not install them\.
 The `AWS-ConfigureWindowsUpdate` document is compatible with Windows Server 2008, 2008 R2, 2012, 2012 R2, and 2016\.

 **View the description and available parameters**

 ```
 Get-SSMDocumentDescription `
     –Name "AWS-ConfigureWindowsUpdate"
 ```

 **View more information about parameters**

 ```
 Get-SSMDocumentDescription `
     -Name "AWS-ConfigureWindowsUpdate" | Select -ExpandProperty Parameters
 ```

-### Enable Windows automatic update<a name="walkthrough-powershell-enable-windows-update-automatic"></a>
+### Turn on Windows automatic update<a name="walkthrough-powershell-enable-windows-update-automatic"></a>

 The following command configures Windows Update to automatically download and install updates daily at 10:00 PM\.

 ```
 $configureWindowsUpdateCommand = Send-SSMCommand `
     -InstanceId instance-ID `
     -DocumentName "AWS-ConfigureWindowsUpdate" `
     -Parameters @{'updateLevel'='InstallUpdatesAutomatically'; 'scheduledInstallDay'='Daily'; 'scheduledInstallTime'='22:00'}
 ```

 **View command status for enabling Windows automatic update**